nephoseu/20250120-Azure101-igpavl/Labs/LAB_02_managing_azure.md

 1. In the Azure portal, search for and select **Resource groups**, click **+ Create**:

-1. Type resource group name ("Production") and select Region West Europe
+1. Type resource group name ("rgProduction") and select Region West Europe

 1. Click **Review + Create** and then click **Create**.